 Hosts & Venues

-After being moved twice, first from Australia to India and then from India to UAE and Oman, the 2021 T20 World Cup got underway earlier this week at four venues across the two countries.
+After being moved twice, first from Australia to India and then from India to UAE and Oman,

 In the UAE, three venues will be used, the Dubai International Cricket Stadium, the Sharjah Cricket Stadium and the Sheikh Zayed Cricket Stadium.